bsaglimb/bsaglimb/README.md

 <h2 align="left">Hi 👋!
 My name is Brianna</h2>
 <div>
 <p> I'm a former scientist turned full stack software engineer!</p>
+<p>Driven by a relentless pursuit of understanding and a passion for problem-solving, I have transitioned from a career in neuroscience to the dynamic world of full-stack coding.
+As an aspiring Full Stack Software Engineer, I bring with me a wealth of experience in research, critical thinking, and meticulous attention to detail cultivated during my tenure as a lab manager and technician in neuroscience research.</p>

   <img align="right" src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExZG9rajk5cHR4OHhudGUycnYwdm9xeDQ3cW13OHJsd24yeG5ib25lbyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/3oKIPnAiaMCws8nOsE/giphy.gif" height="200"  />